brunokoga/Montevideo/monsters_dir/demon.md

 **Special Abilities**

-**Energy Drain (Su** A succubus drains energy from a mortal she lures into an act of passion, such as a kiss.
+**Energy Drain (Su)** A succubus drains energy from a mortal she lures into an act of passion, such as a kiss.
 An unwilling victim must be grappled before the succubus can use this ability.
 The succubus's kiss bestows one negative level.
-The kiss also has the effect of a _ [suggestion](../spell_dir/suggestion#_suggestion_ spell, asking the victim to accept another act of passion from the succubus.
+The kiss also has the effect of a _ [suggestion](../spell_dir/suggestion#_suggestion)_ spell, asking the victim to accept another act of passion from the succubus.
 The victim must succeed on a DC 22 Will save to negate the _ [suggestion](../spell_dir/suggestion#_suggestion)_.
 The DC is 22 for the Fortitude save to remove a negative level.
 These save DCs are Charisma-based.

-**Profane Gift (Su** Once per day as a full-round action, a succubus may grant a profane gift to a willing humanoid creature by touching it for 1 full round.
+**Profane Gift (Su)** Once per day as a full-round action, a succubus may grant a profane gift to a willing humanoid creature by touching it for 1 full round.
 The target gains a +2 profane bonus to an ability score of his choice.
 A single creature may have no more than one profane gift from a succubus at a time.
-As long as the profane gift persists, the succubus can communicate telepathically with the target across any distance (and may use her _ [suggestion](../spell_dir/suggestion#_suggestion)_ spell-like ability through it.
-A profane gift is removed by _ [dispel evil](../spell_dir/dispelEvil#_dispel-evil_ or _ [dispel chaos](../spell_dir/dispelChaos#_dispel-chaos)_.
+As long as the profane gift persists, the succubus can communicate telepathically with the target across any distance (and may use her _ [suggestion](../spell_dir/suggestion#_suggestion)_ spell-like ability through it).
+A profane gift is removed by _ [dispel evil](../spell_dir/dispelEvil#_dispel-evil)_ or _ [dispel chaos](../spell_dir/dispelChaos#_dispel-chaos)_.
 The succubus can remove it as well as a free action (causing 2d6 Charisma drain to the victim, no save).

 Among the demon hordes, a succubus can often rise to incredible heights of power through her manipulations and sensual charms, and many a demonic war has raged due to the subtle machinations of such creatures.
 A succubus is formed from the souls of particularly lustful and rapacious evil mortals.